amirhamzakhan2001/Forcast-hourly-bike-renting-demand/README.md

 we save it in the submission file.

-after copying the variables from submission.csv and copy it in solution checker excel sheet, we get the hourly demand rate as seen in the demad rate of bike.csv file
+after copying the variables from submission.csv and copy it in solution checker.xlsx, we get the hourly demand rate as seen in the demad rate of bike renting.csv file